Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 - *messaging events*: Event Hubs and Service Bus message creation is traced and correlated with its sending, receiving, and processing.

 Prior to November 2023, OpenTelemetry support was experimental for all Azure SDKs (see [Enabling experimental tracing features](#enabling-experimental-tracing-features) for the details).
-Most of Azure SDKs released after December 2023 have OpenTelemetry support enabled by default, however tracing support remains experimental for messaging libraries (`Azure.Messaging.ServiceBus` and `Azure.Messaging.EventHubs`).
+Most of Azure SDKs released in or after November 2023 have OpenTelemetry support enabled by default.
+Tracing support in messaging libraries (`Azure.Messaging.ServiceBus` and `Azure.Messaging.EventHubs`) remains experimental.

 More detailed distributed tracing convention can be found at [Azure SDK semantic conventions](https://github.com/Azure/azure-sdk/blob/main/docs/tracing/distributed-tracing-conventions.md).